QuentindiMeo/work_repository/README.md

 - Matchstick (C)
 - 42sh       (C)

-All of the projects have a "-h" command to guide you if needed Compilation via a Makefile
+All of the projects have a "-h" command to guide you if needed.
+Compilation via a Makefile